playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures/texture-compression.md

 <a href="/images/user-manual/assets/textures/texture-compression/basis-vs-no-compression-cube.png" target="_blank"><img src="/images/user-manual/assets/textures/texture-compression/basis-vs-no-compression-cube-thumb.jpg" alt="PlayCanvas cube compression comparison"/></a>

 ## Using Basis Texture Compression

-<div class="alert alert-info">Note: There is a limitation on the dimensions of the texture that can be compressed.
-The maximum size supported is 4096x4096</div>

 Once the texture has been imported into the Editor, select it and scroll down in the inspector to find the Compression section.